 In the future, we plan to use the sports funding to:

-- Improve outcomes in swimming by providing further lessons for the children who leave Year 4 not being able to swim 25 metres.
+- Improve outcomes in swimming by providing further lessons for the children who leave Year 4 not able to swim 25m.

 - Continue to provide high quality training for all teachers to continually improve the provision and quality of PE and sport.

 - To upgrade our current gymnastic apparatus to ensure gymnastics PE lessons are of high-quality, are challenging and engaging for all children through school.